top of page

 I LOVE this book.
 Most know the history of Jesus’ miracle of the loaves and the fishes… This storybook imagines that the boy who offered his food to Jesus, was really on his way back from buying that food as his mom’s birthday present.
 The boy offers his all to Jesus, and all reap the benefit of his sacrifice--most endearingly, his mom!
 The lessons learned in this book stir up many discussions.

-New Catholic Picture Book by Lovasik
+New Catholic Picture Bible by Lovasik

 I can't say enough about how great this book is to have in the house.
 We've used it for homeschooling at every level--littles learn from the full page pictures, readers read the one page per picture child-level description of one bible story at a time--older kids utilize this for their first essays, and any age continues learning details of bible stories as they read to the youngers...
 I have used it for every grade of Religious Ed I've taught, and I have purchased a copy as a gift for many many a child.
 In fact I keep several on hand for the next gift...